AnirudhG07/AutoTA/README.md

 3. Rename `.env.example` to `.env` and fill in the details.

+Note you have your API keys as mentioned in the `.env` file.
+Just upload the files and things should work just fine.

 4. (Recommended) Create a virtual environment and activate it

 ```bash